 - Intercity buses, which specialize in long-distance travel

 - Transit buses, which are geared toward local commutes

 - School buses, which take students to local schools and other events farther away

 Accidents involving public buses could find local government authorities liable, while private companies could be liable for other bus accidents.
-Understanding who is responsible and liable for your injuries can be complex, so you should retain a competent bus accident attorney who will fight for you to recover all you are owed.
+Understanding who is responsible and liable for your injuries can be complex, so you should contact Bus Accident Lawyers in Los Angeles who will fight for you to recover all you are owed.

 Our Experienced Attornyes in this Area

 If you or a loved one was injured in a bus accident, contact a personal injury attorney to help you.
-Schedule a free initial consultation with an experienced bus accident attorney.
+Schedule a free initial consultation with our experienced Bus Crash Lawyer.
 Contact the Law Offices of Eslamboly Hakim in Los Angeles County.
 Call 800-LAW-TALK (529-8255) or contact us online.